Understanding the difference between PRP, OPRP & CCP

 Failure of a PRP does not necessarily lead to an immediate and imminent food safety risk

-As a concept of control, it was introduced by the ISO in their food safety management standard ISO 22000 and is defined as a control measure identified by the hazard analysis as essential in order to control the likelihood of introducing food safety hazards and/or the contamination or proliferation of food safety hazards in the product(s) or in the processing environment.
+The concept of the Operational Prerequisite Program (oPRP) was introduced by the ISO in their food safety management standard, ISO 22000.
+It is defined as a control measure that the hazard analysis identifies as critical to control the likelihood of introducing food safety hazards or the contamination or proliferation of these hazards in the product(s) or the processing environment.

-What is striking about this control measure and its definition is the almost universal confusion users have in differentiating it from CCP’s and PRP’s.
+What is striking about this control measure and its definition is the almost universal confusion users have in differentiating it from PRP and CCP.

-To try and clarify what exactly an oPRP is, it has been described as a specific action relating to the process, and, while not being critical for food safety, it is essential in reducing the likelihood of a specific hazard occurring.
+To shed light on what an oPRP truly is, one can think of it as a particular action linked to the process.
+Although it may not be critical for food safety, it plays an indispensable role in mitigating the likelihood of a specific hazard’s occurrence.

 oPRP’s are essential in reducing the likelihood of a specific hazard occurring